 - Open the Control Panel and select Device Manager

 - Expand the Disk Drives list

 - Double-click on the arrow of your USB drive and choose Enable Device

 - Click Next and Finish

-- Right-click on USB flash drive and select Change Drive Letter and Paths
+- Right-click on the USB flash drive and select Change Drive Letter and Paths.

-- Go to Start menu and type cmd in the search tab
+- Go to the Start menu and type cmd in the search tab

 - You will see the Command Prompt application